brcnitk/IPv6-Deployment-Workshop/IPSec/README.md

 In this topology, there are 2 Clients *Host1* and *Host2* who wish to communicate with each other using IPsec.
 The two clients are seperated from each other by 2 gateways (i.e., each client is connected to a gateway and the gateways are connected to each other)

-Today, our goal is to
+Our goals for today are:
 - Setting up the network topology shown above with the help of **radvd** tool.
 - Establishing IPsec in two modes using **Strongswan** library.
     (i)Transport Mode : IPsec protocol is configured at Host1 and Host2.
     (ii)Tunnel Mode : IPsec protocol is configured at Gateway1 and Gateway2.
-- Hosting a website at Host1 and accessing it from Host2.
+- Hosting a website at Host1 without any security mechanisms at layers above Network layer and accessing it from Host2.
 This will generate packets which we will analyse in the next section.
 - Analysing packets using **Wireshark** tool.
 We are going to analyse packets in the following cases:
-     (i)

-## Check Status of radvd on Gateway1 and Gateway2
-- Start Gateway1 and Gateway2 Virtual Machines.
+     case(i): Without enabling IPsec connection between Host1 and Host2.
+This will show us the website content in plain text. case(ii): By enabling IPsec in Transport Mode.
+This will show the website content in cipher text(encrypted) at Host1,Gateway1,Gateway2 and Host2.
+     case(iii): By enabling IPsec in Tunnel Mode.
+This will show the website content in cipher text(encrypted) at Gateway1 and Gateway2.
+Whereas, in plain text at Host1 and Host2.

+## Setting up the network topology
+-

+###
 - Run this command to make sure radvd is active(running) and enabled:

 On Gateway1: